Couple loses home, business twice to Oregon wildfires

 The couple had 13 hives of bees, each with a bee population about the size of a small city, Reid said.

-Reid was working on Saturday, June 19th, making pickles when her fiance called to tell her the mountain was engulfed in flames.
+Reid was working on Saturday, June 19, making pickles when her fiancé called to tell her the mountain was engulfed in flames.

 “I had a terrible feeling that it was just going to be all gone,” Reid said.